ExplodingKonjac/Password-Maker/README.md

 ## Tips

-Only alowed to use in windows system.
+* Only alowed to use in windows system.
+* For safety reasons, this project is not opensource.